-If cancer has spread to another organ in the body, it is called metastatic cancer.
+If cancer has spread to another organ in the body, it is called metastatic cancer and is not curable.
 Patients with this diagnosis are encouraged to talk with doctors who are experienced in treating this stage of cancer because there can be different opinions about the best treatment plan.
-Learn more about seeking a second opinion before starting treatment, so you are comfortable with the treatment plan chosen.
+Learn more about getting a second opinion before starting treatment, so you are comfortable with the treatment plan chosen.

 Typically, the treatment recommendation includes systemic chemotherapy, either using standard drugs or investigational drugs as part of a clinical trial.
-Your health care team may also recommend a treatment plan that includes surgery or radiation therapy.
-Supportive care will also be important to help relieve symptoms and side effects.
+Your health care team may also recommend a treatment plan that includes targeted therapy, surgery, or radiation therapy.
+Palliative care will also be important to help relieve symptoms and side effects.

 For most patients, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.

 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.